tBlabs/express.ts-starter-v2/README.md

 ## How to call program with args?

-Just call it directly: `startup.js`
+Just call it directly: `node startup.js --foo bar`.
 Don't do it by npm scripts like `npm run run -- --foo bar`.
 It may not work.

 ## How to make this program executable?

-Add `#!/usr/bin/env node` at the very begining on main faile (`startup.ts`).
+Add `#!/usr/bin/env node` at the very begining of startup file (`startup.ts`).
+This is already done.
 Then call `sudo chmod u+x ./bin/startup.js`.
-Now you can use your script like regular program.
+Now you can use your script like a regular program.
 You can call it with `./startup`.
 No `node startup.js` needed.